 Propolis was well known to the ancient Greeks as a cure for dental abscesses, infections, colds and flu and as a general healing remedy, and is having something of a renaissance today as we look for more natural remedies.
 These days propolis is best collected from insect screens placed at the top of hives, encouraging bees to fill the gaps.
 This avoids the dangers of scraping wooden hive surfaces for propolis with the associated contaminants.

 Oliveology propolis is collected using the insect screen method, and is of excellent quality.
-Try our propolis tincture (propolis dissolved in alcohol) or our raw propolis for the old school/ hardcore amongst you!
+Try our propolis extract (propolis dissolved in alcohol) or our raw propolis for the old school/ hardcore amongst you!
 It’s the bees knees!